 Here are some typical ingredients you might find in a weight loss patch:

-- Garcinia Cambogia: Suppresses appetite and prevents fat storage
+- Garcinia Cambogia: Curbs hunger and stops fat storage

-- Guarana: Contains caffeine for energy and fat burning
+- Guarana: Has caffeine for energy boost and fat burn

 Weight loss patches come in various forms and formulations.
 Here are the main types: